Lake Como villa weddings • Villa Erba, Balbianello, boats and private villas

 Venue experience that actually matters

-If you’re planning Lake Como, you’ve probably saved the same names everyone saves.
-Great.
-They’re famous for a reason.
-What matters is understanding how each one photographs with guests, timing, and restrictions.
+If you are planning a wedding on Lake Como, you have probably saved the same names everyone saves.
+Villa del Balbianello, Villa Erba, Villa d’Este, Villa Pizzo, Villa Balbiano and Grand Hotel Tremezzo are famous for a reason.
+What matters in real life is understanding how each venue photographs with guests, timing, restrictions, boat movement and changing light.

 Villa del Balbianello wedding venue on Lake Como seen from the water

 Balbianello is iconic.
-It’s also controlled.
+It is also controlled.
 Access and timing shape everything here.
-The win is arriving with a plan that matches your permit window and keeps portraits short and clean.
+The win is arriving with a plan that matches your permit window and keeps portraits short, clean and calm.

 Best results come from